danny-fla/Python-Roulette/README.md

     - 4: Even
     - 5: Green
     - 6: Straight (requires entering a specific number from 1 to 36)
+    - 7: Dozen (requires a list of twelve numbers from 1 to 36)
 4. Enter the amount you wish to bet, within the range allowed.
 5. The roulette wheel will spin and the winning outcome will be displayed.
 6. If you win, your balance will be updated with your earnings, otherwise it will deduct the amount of the bet placed.